Friend to animals

 Do one clause from each section or do all the clauses from one section.

 - Make a display about your favourite pet animal showing:

 - where it comes from

 - how it likes to play.

-*Choose an animal charity and find out about its work.
-Help support its work, for example join one of its sponsored events.
+- Choose an animal charity and find out about its work.
+Help support its work, for example by joining a sponsored event.

-*Make a poster or leaflet about an endangered animal.
+- Make a display about an endangered animal.
 Include details about:

 - where it lives